DOE-Project-CSC-450/spectrasearch-webapp/README.md

-Directions for connecting back end and front end with expresss and node.js (note the current code in the frontend master still works with Spectra Search database (round 1).
-The code to work with round 2 database will be uploaded momentarily)
+Directions for connecting back end and front end with expresss and node.js **(NOTE SEE EXPRESS/NODE JS BRANCH FOR FULL EXPLANATION AND EXPORTED DATABASE YOU CAN COPY)

 1. Copy and paste sql code into phpmyadmin.
 This is the link: https://www.ampps.com/wiki/How_to_use_AMPPS.
 Let me know if you cant get database set up, I can just send you a copy of my database and we can do it that way.

+1.5. if you have ammps, wamps, mamps, you have to look for a settings config file (for me it was the settings button next to ammps

 2. Clone the front end repo to your local device.
 Make sure you do a npm install, npm run build, and then npm start.